-The Human Capital Committee believes that our executive compensation program is responsibly aligned with the best interests of our stockholders and is appropriately designed and reasonable in light of the executive compensation programs of our peer group companies.
-Our program correlates to long-term stockholder value by encouraging our named executive officers to work for our long-term prosperity and reflects a pay-for-performance philosophy and we believe does not encourage our employees to assume unnecessary or excessive risks.
-We use executive compensation to drive continued improvement in corporate operating and financial performance, and to reward our executives for contributing to that performance.
-At the same time, our program also seeks to retain talent that we believe is critical to our ongoing success in the highly competitive technology and software industry.
+The Human Capital Committee believes that our executive compensation program is responsibly aligned with the best interests of our stockholders and is appropriately designed and reasonable considering the executive compensation programs of our peer group companies.
+Our program correlates to long-term stockholder value by encouraging our named executive officers to work for our long-term prosperity and reflects a pay-for-performance philosophy that we believe does not encourage our employees to assume unnecessary or excessive risks.
+We use executive compensation to drive continued improvement in operating and financial performance, and to reward our executives for contributing to that performance.
+At the same time, our program also seeks to retain talent that we believe is critical to our ongoing success in the highly competitive technology and software industries.

 While the Human Capital Committee does not have a formal policy for determining the allocation between cash and non-cash compensation, or short-term and long-term compensation, our executive compensation is heavily weighted toward atrisk, performance-based compensation designed to align the interests of our executives with those of our stockholders.
-The actual economic value of our named executive officers' equity awards will depend directly on the performance of our stock price over the period during which the awards vest and, with respect to stock options, could be as little as zero if our stock price were less than the exercise price of such stock options.
-In fiscal 2023, an average of approximately 89% of the compensation of our named executive officers (other than Mr. Pietri, our Chief Executive Officer) was at-risk compensation in the form of variable cash incentive bonuses and equity awards and 47% of Mr. Pietri's compensation was at-risk compensation in the form of variable cash incentive bonuses.
-The reason for Mr. Pietri's lower composition of at-risk compensation in fiscal 2023 was due to the fact he only received cash compensation for fiscal 2023 and did not receive an annual equity grant in fiscal 2023 as a result of his one-time equity award granted in June 2022 following the Closing of the Emerson Transactions.
-However, we anticipate his composition of at-risk compensation in fiscal 2024 to return closer to historical levels as Mr. Pietri received his regular annual grant during the fiscal 2024 grant cycle.
+The actual economic value of our named executive officers' equity awards will depend directly on the performance of our stock price over the period during which the awards vest and, with respect to stock options issued in prior fiscal years, could be as little as zero if our stock price were less than the exercise price of such stock options.
+In fiscal 2024, an average of approximately 83% of the compensation of our named executive officers (other than Mr. Pietri, our Chief Executive Officer) and 93% of Mr. Pietri's compensation was at-risk compensation in the form of variable cash incentive bonuses and equity awards.

-What We Do What We Don't Do ✓ Maintain a clawback policy × No hedging or pledging of company securities Maintain stock ownership guidelines for our executive officers and non-employee directors No multi-year guarantees for salary increases or non- performance-based guaranteed bonuses or equity compensation Utilize an independent compensation consultant × No excessive perquisites Review compensation award design, principles and processes annually × No supplemental executive retirement plans No tax gross-up payments for any change in control payments X No single-trigger benefits in connection with a change in control
+What We Do What We Don't Do Maintain a clawback policy × No hedging or pledging of company securities Maintain stock ownership guidelines for our executive officers and non-employee directors No multi-year guarantees for salary increases or non- performance-based guaranteed bonuses or equity compensation ✓ Utilize an independent compensation consultant × No excessive perquisites Review compensation award design, principles and processes annually × No supplemental executive retirement plans No tax gross-up payments for any change in control payments X No single-trigger benefits in connection with a change in control